gvwilson/thirdbit/fiction/madica/index.md

 another ten to confirm the bad news, but Madica knew what the principal were going to say long before she said it: Laurellen and Ike were missing.
 "They were over by the gate," said a little boy, crying.
-"They---they were fighting over a backpack, and then..."
+"They---they were fighting over a backpack, and then…"

 The rest was tears, and not just from him.
 All around the gym, children had started to cry.
 Teachers put their heads together to mutter.
 Why had